Ptolemaeus of Commagene

-Ptolemaeus was the last Satrap (Governor) of the state of Commagene, a province in the Seleucid Empire.
-He served under the Syrian Greek Kings Antiochus III the Great, Seleucus IV Philopator, Antiochus IV Epiphanes and Antiochus V Eupator.
+Ptolemaeus was the last satrap (governor) of the state of Commagene, a province in the Seleucid Empire.
+He served under the Syrian Greek kings Antiochus III the Great, Seleucus IV Philopator, Antiochus IV Epiphanes and Antiochus V Eupator.

 Ptolemaeus served as Satrap of Commagene until 163 BC.
-When the Seleucid Empire began to disintegrate, in 163 BC Ptolemaeus decided to revolt and make Commagene an independent kingdom.
-Ptolemaeus also declared Samosata, the capital of Commagene under the Seleucid rule, as the capital of his new kingdom.
+When the Seleucid Empire began to disintegrate, Ptolemaeus asserted his sovereignty and made Commagene an independent kingdom in 163 BC.
+Ptolemaeus declared Samosata, the capital of Commagene under the Seleucid rule, as the capital of his new kingdom.

 Ptolemaeus was a relative to King Mithridates I of Parthia.
 Also, according to fragments of inscribed reliefs found at Mount Nemrut, archaeologists have discovered that Ptolemaeus was a descendant of King Darius I of Persia.
 Ptolemaeus died in 130 BC and his wife is unknown.
 His son and successor was Sames II Theosebes Dikaios.